spotadev/symbiont-trust-management-dapp/README.md

+# Note

+9th Feb 2024: this project is a rewrite of:

+    utu-endorse-nextid-old

+It has just started and it brings a different look and feel and uses vite and redux instead of using create-react-app with rewired and using a convoluted global context.

+This note will be updated when the rewrite has occured.

+This project is about being able to manage a next.id DID and add social media handles to it.
+It also allows for UTU endorsements and signal on next.id DIDs.

 # vite-template-redux

 Uses [Vite](https://vitejs.dev/), [Vitest](https://vitest.dev/), and [React Testing Library](https://github.com/testing-library/react-testing-library) to create a modern [React](https://react.dev/) app compatible with [Create React App](https://create-react-app.dev/)